Phop Phra district: History

 The area now Phop Phra was originally Tambon Chong Khaep of Mae Sot district.
 Due to the large size of Mae Sot and problems with communist insurgents, the government created a separate administration for the area.
 Effective 1 April 1977 the three tambon Phop Phra, Chong Khaep, and Khiri Rat formed a new minor district (king amphoe).
 It was upgraded to a full district on 3 March 1987.

 Etymology

 The name "Phop Phra" means 'Lord Buddha image discovery'.
 Originally the area was named Pho Pha (เพอะพะ), which in the Karen language means 'swamp area', so the name was changed to have a more elevated meaning.

 Geography

 Neighboring districts are (from the north clockwise) Mae Sot, Mueang Tak, and Wang Chao of Tak Province, Ban Rai of Uthai Thani province, Umphang of Tak Province, and Kayin State of Myanmar.

 Namtok Pha Charoen National Park is in the district.
 The park is known for its Pha Charoen waterfall with 97 tiers.

-The important river of Phop Pra is the Moei River.
+The important river of Phop Phra is the Moei River.